 - Jewel: it's an artificial park in the center of the airport.
 They built a huge fountain coming from the ceiling… it's crazy and superb at the same time.

 - Zoo: I wouldn't recommend this.
-My trip and safaris in Tanzania has probably destroyed any interest I could have in a zoo.
+My trip and safaris in Tanzania have probably destroyed any interest I could have in a zoo.

 - Haw Par Villa: it's a bit outside the city center.
 It was designed by the family who invented the Tiger Balm onguent.
 Creepy as hell5, but worth a visit.